Stephen Kulinić: Lack of sources

-Stjepan is often considered the son of Ban Kulin and his wife, the banica Vojslava, and it is staid that he actively participated in the events related to the papal investigation of the religion of Kulin and Vojslava.
+Stjepan is often considered the son of Ban Kulin and his wife, the banica Vojslava, and it is said that he actively participated in the events related to the papal investigation of the religion of Kulin and Vojslava.
 This cannot be proven with written sources, nor can it be completely rejected.
 There is no source that says that Kulin was succeeded by his son Stepan I, or by someone who usurped power from Kulin's son.

 From the papal correspondence, we learn a little that in 1236 Sebislav was the Knez of Usora, and that he was the son of the deceased Stjepan ban of Bosnia ("Zibisclao, Kenesio de Woscura (Vsora) nato quondam Stephani Bani de Bosna").

 Despite the lively diplomatic activity of Pope Gregory IX after 1227 against those that he deemed as heretics in Bosnia, there is no mention of ban Stjepan in contemporary documents of the Roman Catholic Church.